Skip to main content

 How Does Exercise Impact Hormonal Health?

 Regular physical activity enhances hormone receptor sensitivity, meaning your cells become more responsive to the hormones that are present.
 This is particularly true for insulin.
-Exercise has a powerful insulin-sensitizing effect, which helps to combat the that often accompanies aging and contributes to metabolic dysfunction.
+Exercise has a powerful insulin-sensitizing effect, which helps to combat the insulin resistance that often accompanies aging and contributes to metabolic dysfunction.
 By improving insulin sensitivity, you create a more favorable metabolic environment that supports the balance of other hormones.

-Weight-bearing and are especially beneficial.
+Weight-bearing and resistance training are especially beneficial.
 These forms of exercise stimulate the release of testosterone and growth hormone, both of which are crucial for maintaining muscle mass, bone density, and metabolic health.
 The decline in these hormones is a hallmark of aging, and exercise provides a direct, physiological stimulus for their production.

 Hormonal Response to Different Exercise Modalities